-The Communication major will prepare you to be an effective communicator and critical thinker.
+The Communication major will teach you to be an effective communicator and critical thinker.
 You’ll get broad exposure to all areas of the field from day one.
-You’ll learn how to produce your own newscasts and radio reports in our television studio, create PR and social media strategies to promote corporate clients or social causes, write a special interest blog that will get you noticed, or learn skills that can help you excel in the corporate world.
-You’ll specialize in one of three concentrations -- Health Communication, Media and Journalism, or Public Relations—which will put you in the driver’s seat of pursuing your own goals.
+You’ll learn how to produce your own newscasts and radio reports, create PR and social media strategies that promote corporate clients or social causes, write a special interest blog that will get you noticed, and learn skills that can help you excel in the corporate world.
+You’ll specialize in one of three concentrations—Health Communication, Media and Journalism, or Public Relations—which will put you in the driver’s seat of pursuing your own goals.
 In addition, you can participate in a Communication faculty-led, three-week study abroad opportunity in Italy, which offers an unparalleled travel and learning experience.
 Graduates have gone on to our Master of Arts in Communication with a Public Relations Concentration program (offered entirely online), as well as Business and Law programs.

 As one of the University's most flexible majors, the Communication program is adaptable to almost any industry.
 Our graduates are applying their degrees in careers at television stations, newspapers, marketing companies, advertising agencies, nonprofit organizations, sports franchises, healthcare companies, and educational institutions.
 Our alumni have been hired at ESPN, WWLP-TV 22, SiriusXM Radio, Inc., ICON International, iHeartMedia, Spirit of Springfield, Cloud 9 Marketing Group, Fusion PR, Progress Software, Garvey Communication Associates, and Envision Marketing Group.

 Clubs & Organizations